Guilford Tech Flight Team

 Photos of aircraft are shown on a screen for three (3) seconds each.
 Competitors have fifteen (15) seconds to identify each aircraft's manufacturer, model number, and common name, if any.

-An aircraft is "bugged" with at least thirty un-airworthy discrepancies.
-Contestants are given fifteen (15) minutes to preflight the aircraft and find as many of the discrepancies as possible.
+An aircraft is "bugged" with at least thirty (30) un-airworthy discrepancies.
+Contestants are given fifteen (15) minutes to find as many as possible.

 Short field Landings

-Similar to the short field event, the power must be reduced and remain at idle on the downwind leg again and land at the target line.
-The approach is made by sliding for the remainder of the traffic pattern to touch down on the target line.
+Similar to the short field event, the power must be reduced and remain at idle on the downwind leg, and land at the target line.

 NAV (Air Navigation)

-This event consist of a cross country flight over three to five leg course between seventy to one-hundred nautical miles in total length.
-Each contestant submits a flight plan before takeoff, which estimates time enroute for each leg, total elapsed time, and fuel consumption.
+This event consists of a cross country flight over a three to five leg course between seventy (70) to one hundred (100) nautical miles in overall length.
+Each contestant will submit a flight plan before take-off, which estimates time en route, each leg, total elapsed time, and fuel consumption.
 The contestant with the fewest penalty points wins.

 The object of this event is to hit a target on the ground with a message container dropped from an aircraft at two hundred (200) feet.
-A team effort by both pilot and the drop master is necessary to maneuver the aircraft so the container will hit the target.
-The contestants (Pilot and Drop Master) with the lowest total distance from the two targets is the winner.
+A team effort by both the pilot and drop master is necessary to maneuver the aircraft so the container will hit the target.
+The contestants (Pilot and Drop Master) with the lowest total distance from the two targets are the winners.

 Ground Trainer (Simulator)

-This event is designed to test the competency and skill of the contestants ability to fly in a flight training device.
-The competition will of an accuracy landing event and also a steep turn event.
-The contestant with the fewest penalty points is the winner.
+This event is designed to test the competency and skill of the contestant, and their ability to fly in a flight training device.
+The contestant will fly a predetermined pattern that can include changes in heading, airspeed, and altitude and points will be assigned based on any deviations at specific points in the pattern.
+The contestant with the fewest deviations will be the winner.